isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2133.md

 ---
-title: Conveyor System for transporting materials
+title: Egg Washing System
 permalink: /productivity-solutions-grant/solutionrepo/solution2133
 ---

 ### Description

-A conveyor system that automates farming processes which includes production, feeding, post-harvesting, packing, etc.
+Egg washing system equipped with a combination of spray nozzles and brushes to wash egg.

 ### Details of Solution